Skip to main content

 Where can I get help for gambling addiction?

-The National Council on Problem Gambling offers a 24/7 helpline at 1-800-522-4700.
-You can also text or chat at ncpgambling.org.
-Most states have self-exclusion programs that ban you from all licensed platforms.
+The National Problem Gambling Helpline is available 24/7 through call or text at 1-800-MY-RESET, confidential chat at ncpgambling.org/chat, and other NCPG support resources.
+Most states also have self-exclusion programs that ban you from all licensed platforms.

 Previous